IOTech17/openrport-docker/README.md

 You will need to add a config file (preferably as a mounted read-only volume pointing to your local file)

+If you want to use a database to store the data please follow this guide : https://oss.rport.io/get-started/api-authentication/

 docker-compose
 ```
 version: '3.9'